Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/158_Read_N_Characters_Given_Read4_II_Call_multiple_times.md

 All the 4 chars will be consumed in the first call.
 So the tricky part of this question is how can you preserve the remaining 'b, c, d' to the second call.

+Therefore, we maintain a private buffer, and we need to read from file whenever m_pos is 0.
+Otherwise, we need to copy chars from private buffer to final buffer.

 ```cpp
 // Forward declaration of the read4 API.
 int read4(char *buf);